sheabunge/storyman/README.md

 When using project-tracking tools such as Jira, it can be useful to include a story tag (such as EX-123) in commit messages, so that changes can be linked to stories and vice-versa.

+Doing so can quickly become tiresome, and it's incredibly easy to forget to include a story tag, or to use the wrong story by mistake.

 Instead of needing to always manually specify the story number when committing, this tool will handle that for you.

 # Usage